Eye dominance test

 Research has shown that the odds of a person who is right-handed being right-eye dominant are high.
 In fact, odds are approximately 2.5 times greater than the odds of that person being left-eye dominant.

-But it is impossible to accurately predict eye dominance based on handedness alone.
+Still, it’s impossible to accurately predict eye dominance based on handedness.

 No dominant eye: Is it possible?

 Is it possible to not have a dominant eye?
-Perhaps, but it would be uncommon.
+Yes, but it’s a lot less common.

 Some people may perform a sighting dominant eye test and find that the visual target is not perfectly aligned with either eye.
 This may be true with the triangular opening between their hands or with their thumb (depending on which type of sighting test they perform).